KNOW THE SIGNS OF PH1

 Primary hyperoxaluria type 1 (PH1) has heterogeneous clinical manifestations.1 However, if you know what to look for, working towards a diagnosis can be straightforward.2,3

-RECOGNIZING THE SIGNS OF PH1*
+RECOGNIZING THE SIGNS AND SYMPTOMS OF PH1*

 PH1 is a heterogeneous disease.1,4 PH1 patients with identical genotypes, and even members of the same family, can have variable disease symptoms.4 At any age, patients may present with one or more of the clinical manifestations below1,5: